Do you have crooked teeth?

 Pain is inevitable while getting used to your braces, and you can expect a slight lisp for about a month after being applied.

-To ascertain whether braces inside teeth are the best fit for you, visit your dentist, where you will be evaluated.
-After your evaluation, your dentist will discuss all the available options for your specific situation.
+To ascertain whether braces inside teeth best fit you, visit your dentist, where you will be evaluated.
+After your evaluation, your dentist will discuss all the available options for your situation.

 This technique provides the same outcome as traditional braces without compromising your smile.